 The Master of Science in Sustainability Science degree requires students to complete a minimum of 33 credits.
-The program is structured around four areas, providing a clear roadmap to graduation: Core Knowledge (14 credits), Electives (6 credits), Specialization (9 credits), and Practicum (4 credits).
+The program is structured around four areas, providing a clear roadmap to graduation: Core Knowledge (14 credits), Specialization (9 credits), Electives (6 credits), and Practicum (4 credits).
 This framework grounds students in a common understanding of sustainability while allowing them flexibility to hone expertise in their concentration of choice, and choose courses to best fit their academic interests and career aspirations.

 Core Knowledge (14 Credits: 4 Courses, 2 Seminars)

 Specialization (9 credits: 3 courses)

 To develop a professional-level of expertise, students develop a Specialization by taking three courses within one of five concentration areas: